neemadan/An-Experiential-Journey-With-Data-to-Inspire-Your-Work/README.md

 ## Approach

 In this notebook, we'll use scikit-learn to predict the customer experience. scikit-learn provides implementations of many classification algorithms.
 Here, we will apply multiple classification algorithms, evaluate the performance, and select the best peroforming algorithm based on performance metrics.

+## Getting started with IBM Watson Studio

+It’s easy to get started with the IBM Watson Studio and Watson Knowledge Catalog apps.
+Just activate the apps for your IBM Cloud account and start working!

+To get started:

+1. Sign up: Activate Watson apps by logging in to your IBM Cloud account from the **[Try IBM Watson page](https://ibm.biz/BdqDmG)**.

+2. Create a project: Click **New project** on the Watson Studio home page or your My Projects page.

+3. Create notebook: After the project is setup and environment is configured, create a **notebook** file.

+4. Set a project token: Go to your Watson Studio Project page, and click the **Settings** tab.
+Scroll down to **Access tokens** and click **New token**.